-The first Co-funded Call of ERA-Net SusAn was launched in January 2016 and is closed now!
+The first Co-funded Call of ERA-Net SusAn was launched in January 2016.

 In a two-step selection procedure a total of 14 research projects were selected for funding by 23 European Funding Parties.
 The Funding Parties pooled 16 million EUR including EU Top-Up funding.

 Originally, 74 pre-proposals were received via the submission platform.

 After eligibility check and with a view to available national, regional and EU funds, an International Evaluation Committee (IEC) recommended 29 projects for full proposal submission.
 In November 2016, the Funding Parties finally selected 14 projects for funding following the ranking list of full proposals established by the IEC.

 All research projects have started by October 2017 with a duration of 36 months.
 The project coordinators presented the projects in the initial seminar held in Bilbao, Basque Country, Spain in November 2017.